evanshlom/PyTorch-Tuning-CNN/README.md

-# PyTorch-Tuning-CNN
+# PyTorch-Tuning-Neural-Network
-Compared optimizers and learning rates of PyTorch CNN for image classification.
+Compared optimizers and learning rates of PyTorch deep neural network for image classification.

 ## Image Dataset
 The Fashion-MNIST dataset contains 60,000 training images (and 10,000 test images) of fashion and clothing items, taken from 10 classes.
 Each image is a standardized 28x28 size in grayscale (784 total pixels).